sveltejs/language-tools/packages/svelte-vscode/README.md

 This is useful when you depend on native modules such as node-sass as without this they will run in the context of vscode, meaning v8 version mismatch is likely.

+##### `svelte.language-server.ls-path`

+Path to the langauge server file (either a relative path from the workspace root or an absolute path).
+Can be used to use a custom variant of the language server.

 ##### `svelte.language-server.port`

 At which port to spawn the language server.